WStoday City Guide Play Banner

 Shaffner Inn, 150 Marshall St. SW

 The Tudor Revival-style residence was built in the early 1900s and now welcomes visitors right off Salem Parkway downtown.
 The inn has eight guest rooms — its grand staircase, nine original fireplaces, and antiques make common spaces feel elegant.
-Enjoy breakfast or brunch on mismatched china at Founders Restaurant in the enclosed wraparound porch.
+Enjoy breakfast, lunch, dinner, or weekend brunch at Founders Restaurant in the enclosed wraparound porch.

 Rooms with a view